HOW TO CHOOSE THE BEST LEASH FOR YOUR DOG

 Chain Link - Stainless Steel: A strong, bite proof material for serious chewers!
 These are however often heavy and the jingle jangle and weight of this style lead can be cumbersome to use when walking.
 Not our first choice for obvious reasons.
 Puppies do tend to chew though, for a year or more, so if you're concerned with leash turnover, choose a leash that will survive those seriously sharp teeth.

-Cotton: Although cotton looks similar to climbing rope, its not the best performer in our eyes, as when it gets wet, it becomes a hot heavy, soggy mess!
+Cotton: Although cotton looks similar to climbing rope, it's not the best performer in our eyes, as when it gets wet, it becomes a heavy, soggy mess which then leads to the breakdown of the cotton.

 Nylon Rope: Strong, lightweight, weatherproof, mould and mildew resistant and water friendly.
 That's a lot of benefits!
 This rope is made for dog leashes so when combined with a sturdy screw gate carabiner clip – it's a safe and secure choice as well.
 Owners with active dogs tend to choose this material as it's comfortable in the hand while walking.
 Rope dog leashes don't require a great deal of maintenance and are easy to wash and hang dry, making this style of leash one of our firm favourites!